Profiling Worker CPU Usage with the Chrome Performance Tab

 Memory & Serialization Trade-offs in CPU Profiling

 Profiling often misattributes Structured Clone Algorithm overhead to algorithmic CPU usage.
-Passing large objects via postMessage triggers synchronous serialization, manifesting as artificial CPU spikes in the worker track.
-Replace heavy transfers with Transferable objects to enforce zero-copy semantics.
-Review PostMessage Bottleneck Analysis for queue latency optimization.
+Passing large objects via postMessage triggers synchronous serialization on the sending thread, manifesting as artificial CPU spikes in the worker track’s deserialization phase.
+Replace heavy transfers with Transferable objects to enforce zero-copy semantics and get a cleaner picture of actual computation time.

 Interpreting Flame Graphs for Micro-Optimization

-setTimeoutorqueueMicrotaskto prevent thread starvation. - Cross-reference worker CPU spikes with main thread frame drops to verify offload efficacy.
+• Cross-thread correlation: Compare worker CPU spikes with main thread frame drops to verify that the offload is actually decoupling rendering from compute.